 Be Camera Ready

-It's good to wear florals and colors that flatter your complexion.
-Just remember that you will be taking a lot of photos with your pride and joy, so steer clear of garish shades and patterns that are too busy, Boland says.
+It's good to wear floral dresses and solid colors that flatter your complexion for this special occasion.
+Just remember that you will be taking a lot of photos with your pride and joy, so steer clear of shades or patterns that are too busy, Boland says.
+Sequins may not be the move for your child’s graduation.

 "A cheery shade is fine, but no neon hues or jarring brights that distract from the real star -- your child.
 Also, avoid giant or loud patterns and edgy animal prints.
 They’re overpowering," Boland writes on her website.
 "Florals are a natural choice and always work well this time of year, or you can go for a relaxed print.
 Elegance is the magic word when it comes to dressing for a graduation."